bitmark-inc/docs/pages/explore-the-protocol-docs/block-verification-and-synchronization.md

 It also will choose the chain that has hash `abcdefg` on block height 1000, which means it will sync to the other nodes.

-1. several groups with same votes
+2. Several groups with same votes

 |  Node  |  Block Height  |  Block Hash  |
 | ------ | -------------- | ------------ |